Friday 4 - Sunday 6 Jun 2027

 A simple pdf laying out the rules clearly is all that is needed.

-There is no need to add images or to worry about the design of the rules.
-Adding headings etc can improve the clarity.
+At a basic level there is no need to add images or to worry about the design of the rules.
+However a well presented sheet with some images and headings can improve the clarity.

 The Rules sheet should be no more than 2 sides of A4.
 If Publishers want more detailed rules they can ask for that after the Speed Dating.